MrW0Wa/VovasSortAlgs/README.md

 # VovasSortAlgs
-these are the srting algorithms I wrote.
+these are the sorting algorithms I wrote.
 HeapSort.
 BubbleSort.